imyizhang/the-browser/README.md

 ### Browsers

-Chrome and non-Chrome browser should be installed first.
+Chrome and non-Chrome browsers should be installed first.